How You Can Help

 Tutor a Refugee Child

-Help a refugee child get through their first year of school in the United States by committing to tutoring them.
+Help refugee children get through their first year of school in the United States by committing to tutoring them.
 Commitments are generally once or twice a week for an hour tutoring session.

 Help Set up a Refugee Home